jpmorganchase/depcom/README.md

 ## Output

+### Format

+- `Time` - Time elapsed parsing
+- `Logs` - Array of logs, grouped by log level
+- `ImportArray` - An array of all the unique dependencies extracted from the files.
+No subpaths.
+- `FileCount` - The number of files processed

 ### Example

-`json {"Time":"15.961751ms","ImportArray":["rollup-plugin-esbuild","jest-config","react-native-web","prettier","pptr-testing-library","tmp","address","detect-port-alt","is-ci","module","is-root","micromatch","rollup-plugin-postcss","modular-scripts","browserslist","update-notifier","semver-regex","util","filesize","@rollup/plugin-json","babel-jest","prompts","express-ws","recursive-readdir","@rollup/plugin-node-resolve","escape-string-regexp","tree-view-for-tests","dotenv","esbuild","react-error-overlay","child_process","cross-spawn","dedent","ts-morph","@schemastore/tsconfig","express","jest-circus","url","fs-extra","source-map-support","ts-jest","find-up","mime","react-dom","chalk","gzip-size","npm-packlist","commander","globby","stream","@babel/code-frame","@rollup/plugin-commonjs","typescript","rimraf","dotenv-expand","http","foo","builtin-modules","rollup","babel-preset-react-app","html-minifier-terser","execa","puppeteer","semver","resolve","os","ws","change-case","jest-cli","jest-transform-stub","js-yaml","open","parse5","path","jest-watch-typeahead","strip-ansi","@svgr/core","react"],"Logs":{"Verbose":null,"Debug":["../modular/packages/modular-scripts/src/check/index.ts: This \"import\" expression will not be bundled because the argument is not a string literal\n","../modular/packages/modular-scripts/src/esbuild-scripts/start/index.ts: This call to \"require\" will not be bundled because the argument is not a string literal\n"],"Info":null,"Err":null,"Warning":null},"FileCount":119}`
+`json {"Time":"15.961751ms","ImportArray":["rollup-plugin-esbuild","jest-config","react-native-web",...],"Logs":{"Verbose":null,"Debug":["../modular/packages/modular-scripts/src/check/index.ts: This \"import\" expression will not be bundled because the argument is not a string literal\n","../modular/packages/modular-scripts/src/esbuild-scripts/start/index.ts: This call to \"require\" will not be bundled because the argument is not a string literal\n"],"Info":null,"Err":null,"Warning":null},"FileCount":119}`

-### Output format

-The `ImportArray` field an array of unique dependencies extracted from the files specified in the arguments, without any indication regarding how or in which file the dependency is imported or the [subpath](https://nodejs.org/api/packages.html#subpath-patterns) imported.